nicolaskruchten/nicolaskruchten.github.io/_posts/2014-01-07-mtlelection-ternary.md

 <!-- more -->

 A ternary plot for a three-way vote split is basically just a triangle with a candidate in each corner.
-Every point within that triangle represents a split of votes: each point represents one possible three-way pie-chart, and all possible three-way pie-charts map to a point in the triangle.
+Every point within that triangle represents a split of votes: you can think of each point representing one possible three-way pie-chart, and all possible three-way pie-charts mapping to a point in the triangle.
 The corners represent 100% of the votes going to that corner's candidate, and the further away the point is from a corner, the smaller the proportion of votes that corner's candidate got.

 As it happens, the way computer monitors display color is by independently varying the amount of red, green and blue light that gets shown, so if you assign those colours to the points of the triangle, then each point in the triangle gets its own shade (even though many of those shades are ugly!), and this is how the points and triangles I'm showing below were coloured.